warp-contracts/academy/warp-academy-docs/docs/syncer/services/syncer.md

 Interactions parsed from transactions get inserted into an SQL database in batches, within one database transaction.
 Interactions from many blocks **may** get inserted in one db transaction, e.g. when syncer is catching up and downloading many blocks back-to-back.
 It is **not** possible that interactions from one Arweave block get divided into different DB transactions.

-Info about the last synced block is saved in the same database transaction as interactions from that block.
+Info about the latest synced block is saved in the same database transaction as interactions from that block.

 ### Internals